 You have the following rights in relation to your personal data:

 If you have given your consent for the processing of your personal data and you wish to withdraw it, please contact our DPO using the contact details set out below or the department responsible.
 Please note that where our processing of your personal data relies on your consent and where you then withdraw this, we may not be able to provide all or some aspects of our services to you and/or it may affect the provision of those services.
+Note also that withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal data relying on lawful processing grounds other than consent.

 You have the right to a copy of data held by QMUL about you.
 This is called a subject access request.
 Please contact the DPO for more information.